LLNL/axom/src/axom/core/docs/sphinx/core_acceleration.rst

 The memory management submodule offers a singular interface which allows the user to leverage either C++ memory functions or Umpire, depending on the availability of Umpire at compilation.
 It supports a simple operation set: allocate, deallocate, reallocate, and copy.
 If Umpire is in use, an allocator can be specified -- see Umpire documentation(make this a link) for more details.
-Note that if an
+Note that the fall-back to
-Umpire-reliant function is used when Umpire is not present, such as for allocator setting, the function fails without a fault, so one piece of code can handle standard C++ or C++ with Umpire.
+C++ memory functions is automatic, so one piece of code can handle standard C++ or C++ with Umpire.
+However, to use advanced features, such as accessing unified memory, Umpire must be enabled, otherwise errors will occur at compilation.

 Here is an example of using Axom’s memory management tools: